mileweb/docs-content-cdn/en/docs/edge-logic/supported-directives.md

 In the following list, the <span class="badge">standard</span> directives are available to all customers and should cover the most common use cases.
 The <span class="badge dark">advanced</span> directives are usually more resource-consuming than the standard ones and will be granted on a case-by-case basis.
 If you need one or more of them, contact CDNetworks customer service.

+**Note:** Due to upgrade of the edge node structure, the Load Balancer Logic will be deprecated soon.
+Please avoid using this field.
+All the supported directives shall be configured in Edge Logic only.
+Refer to [this article](</docs/edge-logic/edge-node-structure-upgrade.md>) for more details.

 ### `access_log_sampling`

 <span class="badge">standard</span> <span class="badge">LB logic</span> <span class="badge primary">proprietary</span>